Canop/broot/README.md

 ![size](img/20200203-git.png)

 Use `:gf` to display the statuses of files (what are the new ones, the modified ones, etc.), the current branch name and the change statistics.

+And if you want to see *only* the files which would be displayed by the `git status` command, do `:gs`.

 ## Further Reading
 See **[Broot's web site](https://dystroy.org/broot)** for instructions regarding installation and usage.